kubescape/kubescape/httphandler/README.md

 Running `kubescape` will start up a webserver on port `8080` which will serve the following paths:

 * POST `/v1/scan` - Trigger a kubescape scan.
 The server will return an ID and will execute the scanning asynchronously
-* * `synchronously`: scan synchronously (return results and not ID).
+* * `wait`: scan synchronously (return results and not ID).
 Use only in small clusters are with an increased timeout
 * GET `/v1/results` -  Request kubescape scan results
 * * query `id=<string>` -> ID returned when triggering the scan action.
 If empty will return latest results
 * * query `remove` -> Remove results from storage after reading the results